-- Without prejudice to formal aspects of minor importance, the accounting records were maintained in accordance with the legal and regulatory requirements applicable in Belgium. - The appropriation of results proposed to the general meeting complies with the legal provisions and the provisions of the articles of association. - We do not have to inform you of any transactions undertaken or decisions taken in breach of the Company's articles of association or the Companies' and Associations' Code. - This report is consistent with our additional report to the audit committee on the basis of Article 11 of Regulation (EU) No 537/2014. - We have evaluated the financial consequences for the Company of the decision regarding the conflict of interest as described in the meeting notes of the board of directors of 23 March 2021 and 27 October 2021 respectively.
+- Without prejudice to formal aspects of minor importance, the accounting records were maintained in accordance with the legal and regulatory requirements applicable in Belgium. - The appropriation of results proposed to the general meeting complies with the legal provisions and the provisions of the articles of association. - We do not have to inform you of any transactions undertaken or decisions taken in breach of the Company's articles of association or the Companies' and Associations' Code except for the fact that the separate report on non-financial information was not attached as an appendix to the 2019 annual report in accordance with article 3:6 §4 and article 3:32 §2 of the Companies' and Associations' Code. - This report is consistent with our additional report to the audit committee on the basis of Article 11 of Regulation (EU) No 537/2014. - We have evaluated the financial consequences for the Company of the decisions regarding the conflict of interest as described in the meeting notes of the board of directors of 24 March 2020 and 12 May 2020.
+We have no comments on this.